11 Best Ski Resorts in Minnesota, 2023

-Minnesota skiers are lucky to have decent-sized ski hills within striking distance of many of the major cities.
-Several of the largest ski resorts are clustered around Duluth, making it easy to base yourself here and visit several in a ski vacation.
-Other resorts are clustered around Minneapolis-Saint Paul, which make them accessible for easy day trips or to do some night skiing after work.
+Minnesota skiers are lucky to have decent-sized ski hills within easy drive distance of many of the major cities.
+Several of the largest ski resorts are clustered around Duluth, making it easy to base yourself here and visit several on a ski vacation.
+Other resorts are found around Minneapolis-Saint Paul, which makes them accessible for easy day trips or to do some night skiing after work.

 Many of the ski hills offer free skiing to children in the 4th grade as part of the 4th Grade Passport program.
-Preregistration is required, and the cost is $34.95.
-Passes are available until February 2023.
+Preregistration is required.
+Some resorts offer unlimited skiing on this pass, others limit the number of days.

 For all the details on where to find great skiing, see our list of the best ski resorts in Minnesota.